ilog-ecnu/AlphaRetro/README.md

-## AlphaRetrosynthesis: Evolutionary Retrosynthesis Planning
+## AlphaRetro: Evolutionary Retrosynthesis Planning

 The code for this paper will be available upon acceptance of the manuscript.